Olivier-Boudeville/OSDL-Orge/src/doc/elements/objects/Orge-object-repository.rst

 They include:

  - altars
+ - compasses
+ - amulet
+ - crystals
+ - kaleidoscopes, if needing to prove you are a wizard indeed...
+ - papers, having messages, being title deeds, bill of debts, hand-written maps, etc.
+ - crowns, which may give some powers, magical or social, to their wearer
+ - bells, which may trigger (generally nasty) events
+ - maps
+ - horns, when blown various creatures can awake
  - fountains, whose liquids can have different effects
  - holy symbol: may help communicating with a deity
  - lever, to trigger mechanisms